chayleaf/ihatelatency/README.md

 you to choose the buffer size yourself, picking the right balance between latency and xruns.
 If you set the env var `RUST_LOG=debug`, the program will print a log message whenever an xrun occurs, helping you decide on the perfect buffer size.
+Note that buffer autoadjustment can work pretty badly with UDP, since a dropped packet is a guaranteed xrun no matter the buffer size.

 Currently, `s16le`, `48000`, stereo is assumed, but it should be fairly trivial to add support to sample rate selection (or sending it on